13 English Sparkling Wine Brands To Rival Champagne

 Rathfinny

-In April, Rathfinny, a family-owned winery in Sussex, achieved B Corp certification, making it the world’s first grower-producer of sparkling wine to do so.
+Rathfinny, a family‑owned winery in Sussex, has achieved B Corp certification, making it one of the first grower‑producers of sparkling wine to do so.
 Founded by Mark and Sarah Driver in 2010, Rathfinny is committed to creating an environmentally friendly and sustainable business.
 They implemented sustainable technologies from the start, such as utilising photovoltaic cells to power the winery and recycling wastewater.
 The Estate is water self-sufficient and nearly energy self-sufficient, while all buildings are constructed using locally sourced materials.

 Their Vintage Sussex Sparkling wines are a reflection of their terroir, and they carefully select and hand-harvest grapes, pressing them as whole bunches and allowing them to mature patiently.
 With a low dosage, the wines highlight the natural essence of the grapes for a truly top notch taste.